Travel to Tea Gardens with the iconic Tea Gardens Ferry

 Today, the ferry service operates two historic timber ferries on a daily basis, carrying thousands of passengers each year between Nelson Bay to Tea Gardens.
 It’s a ferry ride that both visitors and locals can enjoy, taking in the beautiful vista of the bay up to Tea Gardens on the Myall River, and all the surrounding bird and marine life that the area has to offer.

-Now, before you go or whilst in Tea Gardens
+Now, before you go or while in Tea Gardens

 Scan this QR code to read and/or hear about the rich history of Tea Gardens with a map to walk with, whilst on your phone.
 If you are already on your phone, just tap the QR code with your finger, to open it up.